 Perhaps this is why so many adults returning to piano lessons tell me in their initial consultation that one of the main reasons they quit learning when they were younger is that they hated having to take the grades.
 They lost all motivation to continue playing piano, only regaining it years later having found the courage to reject the exam experience.

 We live, of course, in strange times.
-During the great lockdown of 2020 the traditional music exam boards here in the UK have been largely paralysed by the sudden change in their fortunes, and have struggled to adapt.
+During the great lockdown of 2020 the traditional music exam boards in the UK were initially paralysed by the sudden change in their fortunes, understandably so, and subsequently struggled to adapt to online digital alternatives.

-While a degree of sympathy for them is certainly in order, I have found it particularly odd that in the midst of the present global turmoil so many teachers have been asking,
+While feeling sympathy for the boards, I found it particularly odd and a little disturbing that in the midst of such global turmoil, many teachers were asking,

 - what should I teach students now they can’t take their next grade?